-Note that setting NodeLevels can make a continuous node behave like a discrete one and vise versa.
+Note that setting NodeLevels can make a continuous node behave like a discrete one and vice versa.
 For continuous nodes, the levels are cut points for getting a discrete state from the node.
-For a discrete node, the levels are real value representing the midpoint of the node.
+For a discrete node, the levels are real values representing the midpoint of the states.

-TRUE or FALSE depedning on whether a node is discrete or continuous.
+TRUE or FALSE depending on whether a node is discrete or continuous.

-Currently, this function does not actually look at the internal Netica state, but rather looks at the attribute "node_discrete" which is set when the node is created.
+Currently, this function does not actually look at the internal Netica state, but rather looks at the attribute "node\discrete" which is set when the node is created.